eth-educators/eth-docker-docs/website/docs/Support/ipv6.md

 ### Dafuq

-The many many base networks are necessary until a [docker fix](https://github.com/moby/moby/pull/43033) lands.
+The many many base networks are necessary until a [docker fix](https://github.com/moby/moby/pull/43033) lands, possibly in [docker-ce 25.0.x](https://github.com/moby/moby/milestone/119).
 It's a hack so docker compose can create v6 networks, and this allows it to create 32 of them.
 Once the fix is in, this could be a single v6 base with something like `{"base": "fd00:0:1::/56", "size": 64}`.

 So, what's going on here.
 Manuel Bauer's [blog](https://www.manuel-bauer.net/blog/docker-with-full-ipv6-support) will get you started.
 Basically, enable experimental ip6tables support which does a form of v6 NAT between the host address and the container address, where the container address is a ULA in the `fd::/8` range. `fixed-cidr-v6` is used for the `docker0` default bridge network, and the many many (many) base networks are used for networks that compose creates.

 ## Safu?

 Maybe.
 I still have to test ufw integration.
 I believe there is a v6 USER table for docker since 23.x.
 The feature itself, though experimental, shouldn't cause issues.
 On your LAN firewall, if this is in a LAN, you'd need rules to allow the P2P ports incoming to the v6 address of your node.

 ## Which clients?